k-dimitrijevs/k-dimitrijevs/README.md

 ## 👋 Hi there!

 My name is Kristians.
-I'm Software Developer currently specializing in PHP.
+I'm a developer currently specializing mostly in Front-end (Vue.js, React, HTML, CSS).
+I also have experience in Back-end (PHP, Laravel, MySQL).
 I'm eager to take on new challenges and improve my skills as a Software Developer.

 ### 📫 Reach Me